onlyquake/xonotic-wiki/Hardware_Requirements.markdown

 First turn off any screen savers you may be running.

 Then, in misc/tools/the-big-benchmark/, run the-big-benchmark.sh or the-big-benchmark.bat depending on OS.
-Wait for about 1 hour, then - if it’s not done yet - you are allowed to quit the process by entering “quit” on the game console.
+Wait for about 1 hour, then - if it's not done yet - you are allowed to quit the process by entering "quit" on the game console.
 The results will be saved in data/the-big-benchmark.log.
 Upload this file, and analyze it and enter the values here!

-The lists are sorted by the “normal” column in descending order, where a - (test not been done due to taking too long) is still better than a disqualification.
+The lists are sorted by the "normal" column in descending order, where a - (test not been done due to taking too long) is still better than a disqualification.
 In case of equality, further sort criteria are chosen to the left.

 The fields have the following meanings and are extracted as follows: